 The Practice Discipleship Initiative is a movement in the ELCA designed to move the church into the 21st century.
 The theme for 2013 is "Faith Formation in a Missional Age."
 Seven presentations with questions to guide discussion were developed and funded jointly by the ELCA, ELCA Youth Ministry Network, First Third at Luther Seminary and the North Carolina Synod.

-Webinars were and are being presented online between January and April 7.
+Webinars were presented online between January and April 7.
 All webinars are archived and can be viewed at www.practicediscipleship.org.
 Presentations will also be done locally in the Metropolitan New York Synod by our synod coach.
 These resources are free of charge!
 If you would like to have one or more of the presentations done at your congregation or for your group, or if you have questions, contact Charlie at firstname.lastname@example.org.

 A short description of the presentations follows:

 Faith Formation In a Missional Age

 Terri Elton | Luther Seminary